 I'm looking for the kind of energy that exists today; the kind of energy

-that brings me to Chicago to premiere a piece which is
+that brings me to Chicago to premiere a piece which is made for radio, and

-at least your music — is moving in many different directions
+least your music — is moving in many different directions

 LL: Yes, it is!